julzaza/wildwitchherbs/_posts/2025-07-13-witchy-herbs-for-healing.md

   - ancestral herbalism

 faq:
-  - question: "What are the most powerful witchy healing herbs?"
+  - question: "What are the most powerful traditional healing herbs for the body?"
-    answer: "The most powerful witchy healing herbs include calendula, yarrow, lemon balm, fennel, comfrey, plantain, thyme, sage, lavender, chamomile, mugwort, and sweet wormwood.
-These herbs were traditionally used by cunning folk and herbal witches to heal the body, balance emotions, and support spiritual restoration."
+    answer: "Some of the most effective traditional healing herbs include calendula, yarrow, plantain, comfrey, thyme, sage, fennel, and elder.
+These plants were used in folk medicine to treat wounds, infections, digestion issues, inflammation, and physical weakness."

   - question: "How were healing herbs traditionally used by witches?"
     answer: "Healing herbs were used in teas, poultices, baths, oils, incense, and charms.
 Rituals often included spoken charms, prayers, lunar timing, and offerings to ancestors, enhancing their effectiveness and connecting physical and spiritual healing."